VP9: Features

 The VP9 format supports the following color spaces (and corresponding YCbCr to RGB transformation matrices): Rec.
 601, Rec.
 709, Rec.
 2020, SMPTE-170, SMPTE-240, and sRGB.

 VP9 supports many transfer functions and supports HDR video with hybrid log–gamma (HLG) or perceptual quantizer (PQ).

 Efficiency

-An early comparison that took varying encoding speed into account showed x265 to narrowly beat libvpx at the very highest quality (slowest encoding) whereas libvpx was superior at any other encoding speed, by SSIM.
+An early comparison that took varying encoding speed into account showed that x265 narrowly beat libvpx at the very highest quality (slowest encoding) whereas libvpx was superior at any other encoding speed, by SSIM.